hushidong/biblatex-gb7714-2015/README.md

     `\usepackage[backend=biber,style=gb7714-2015ay,gbpub=true]{biblatex}`

-    - add an option `gbnoauthor` for dealing undefined author, option value = `true` for gb7714 style or `false` for standard style.
+    - add an option `gbnoauthor` for dealing undefined author:

+		`gbnoauthor = true` for gb7714 style, to print `佚名` or `Anon` when the author of the entry is absent.

+		`gbnoauthor = false` for standard style, this is the default setting.

         `\usepackage[backend=biber,style=gb7714-2015ay,gbnoauthor=true]{biblatex}`